 In 2014, Early County School System in Blakely, Georgia, was using a digital curriculum provider that primarily relied on prerecorded video lectures to replicate the traditional classroom model.
 This approach did not resonate with students and was not producing the outcomes the district needed.

-In 2014, Early County Schools switched to Apex Learning to offer both credit recovery and original credit for summer school and at the district’s alternative school, in addition to French and Spanish courses to support limited teacher availability.
+Early County Schools switched to Apex Learning to offer both credit recovery and original credit for summer school and at the district’s alternative school.
+French and Spanish courses were also offered due to limited teacher availability.